 What Age Can I Give My Puppy a Bone?

 Dog owners know how much their four-legged friends enjoy chewing on a bone.
 They’re a great option if your dog loves to chew and they can have some excellent health benefits too.
-But what age is it okay to give a puppy a bone, and how safe are bones in the first place?

 Before we dig in, it’s important that you always supervise your dog when you give them a bone, and never give them cooked bones, but we’ll discuss that further in this guide.